amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

     .exhaustive();
 ```

-This is a case when using a _lambda_ to call a function is equivalent to use the function itself.
+This is a case when using a _lambda_ to call a function is equivalent to using the function itself.
-Here is the code with the all the functions:
+Here is the code with all the functions:

 ```ts
 const changeToUpdateFn = (change: ValidColumnChange): UpdateFn =>